 3. Sort out some systems

-Systems help to make life easier and more straightforward, especially if you are experiencing ‘baby brain’.
+Systems help to make life more straightforward, especially if you are experiencing ‘baby brain’.
 Great systems turn tasks into habits.
 Things end up taking less time, so you have more time for your postpartum exercise plan, as well as spending time with friends and family.

 Check out the video below to see a little exercise my daughter and I do together!